Nsustain/nsustain.com/README.md

 <br>

-***Build and run***<br>
+***Run***<br>
 ```bash
 cd nsustain.com/src/docker
 docker compose up
 ```

+Now, docker compose pulls the image from Docker Hub and then spins up a development server.
-Usually, it takes our eight-years-old laptop around 80 seconds to complete building.
+FYI, this takes our laptop, which is eight-years old, around 50 seconds to complete.
+After the first time, however, it takes only 3 seconds because all persistent files are mounted as Docker volumes and are used every time we rerun.

-We know that the build process is complete when it prints out "[INFO] Starting nginx"
+We know that the server is ready when it prints out "[INFO] Starting nginx"
 Open your web browser and then type in `http://127.0.0.1`.
 That's it! 🥳